opendistro/for-elasticsearch-docs/docs/ad/api.md

 ## Update detector

 Updates a detector with any changes, including the description or adding or removing of features.
+You can't update a real-time detector to a historical detector or vice versa.

 #### Request